robzed/ukmarsey/README.md

 # UKMARSEY Command Language

-This is a real-time command language for the UKMARSBOT Robot.
+This is a real-time command language for low level I/O micros of mobile robots, and first with the UKMARSBOT Robot.

 The commands are terse but intended to be entered either by human via a terminal or via machine, e.g. a Pi Zero.
 It's intention is to allow real-time command loops of low level operations, or high-level control for less experienced users.

-NOTE: Originally this project was intended as a wall follder for the UKMARSBOT robot, but it only got as far as a hardware test command line via a simple command line interpreter before it was repurposed.
+NOTE: Originally this project was intended as a wall follower for the UKMARSBOT robot, but it only got as far as a hardware test command line via a simple command line interpreter before it was repurposed.

 * Github project: https://github.com/robzed/ukmarsey
 * Hardware Designed by UK Micromouse and Robotics Society http://ukmars.org